 (calibre 505 case 2852 - Courtesy Larry Kaplan)

 Omega Constellation and other model chronometers from the 1950s and 60s are regarded as more collectible and valuable than their unadjusted contemporaries.
 But should this be so?
-Does a chronometer retain its 'chronometer-ness' over the years, or does time and wear render it no different to non-chronometer models?
+Does a chronometer retain its 'chronometer-ness' over the years, or does time and wear render it no different than non-chronometer models?

 Click here for an essay on what goes in to a chronometer before the case back goes on.
 The file is large so it will take a little time to download.